 “How do I become a voice actor?”
 “How does the voice-over biz work?”
 “How do I get from amateur to pro?”
 “How do I make a demo?”
 “Where do I start?”

 If you have questions about voice acting, you have come to the right site.
 I’ve created for you a thorough, practical overview of the craft and career of voice acting by distilling everything I’ve learned from over two decades of working in television animation, commercials, video games and movies in Los Angeles.
 Much of what I have to say applies to on-camera acting as well.

-The rest of my site offers the more advanced aspiring voice pro ideas to improve your readiness and hopefully up your odds of sustained career success by pointing out missteps to avoid and what to shoot for with your demo, auditioning, and how you handle yourself as you navigate your career.
-I want to help save you time in what will hopefully prove a long but fruitful journey.
+The rest of my site offers the more advanced aspiring voice pro ideas to improve your readiness and hopefully up your odds of sustained career success by pointing out missteps to avoid and what I think you should shoot for with your demo, auditioning, and how you handle yourself as you navigate your career.
+I want to help save you time in what will hopefully prove a long and fruitful journey.